Install and Configure NMX Manager (NMX-M)#

 Action succeeded

-Install previously generated certificates by importing through the NV Link switch leader:
+To install previously generated certificates by importing through the NV Link switch leader, use the following code:

 ssh admin@a06-p1-nvsw-01 "nv action import system security certificate nmxm-cert uri-bundle file:///home/admin/a06-p1-nvsw-01-tls.p12; nv action import system security ca-certificate manager-ca-cert uri file:///home/admin/a06-p1-nvsw-01-ca.crt"